BigNATE38/Nathaniel-NoteTaker-Project/README.md

 ## Installation
 #
 This app was created using node.js and npm installations such as express.
 HTML, CSS, and frameworks such as boostrap were used as well.
+The last step was to deploy the app through Heroku.

 ## Usage
 #